stcfd/starcoin_news/content/post/starcoin_testnet_mining_competition_r1.md

 ]
 +++

-To reward our community for participating in the construction of Starcoin network, Starcoin will be hosting a test network mining contest.
+To reward our community for participating in the construction of Starcoin network, Starcoin will be hosting a test network mining competition.

 Having your first bitcoin in your life is getting harder and harder, but you still have a chance to have your first **Starcoin**! **Just One-click to participate in the** Starcoin test network mining competition, to feel the original joy of mining with a personal computer, and win the 10,000 USDT!
 This competiton is not only for the hackers, all participants will have the chance to be rewards